geekhmer/geekhmer.github.io/source/_posts/2014-08-09-whats-new-in-rails4-activemodel.markdown

 {% endcodeblock %}

 <p>
-  it's going to generate SQL: <code>SELECT * FROM users ORDER BY name asc, created_at desc</code>, new calls to order are appended.
+  It's going to generate SQL: <code>SELECT * FROM users ORDER BY name asc, created_at desc</code>, new calls to order are appended.
 </p>

 <p>